I’m Jon, a home networking expert, and I put together this guide to explain DOCSIS.

 |Max upstream speed||10 Mbps||10 Mbps||30 Mbps||200 Mbps||1-2 Gbps||6 Gbps|

 There are two different DOCSIS standards for Europe and the US since there are many differences between the American and European systems.

 The European Cable Television complies with the SECAM (Séquentiel couleur à mémoire) or Phase Alternating Line (PAL) system.
 On the other hand, the US uses the analog National Television System Committee (NTSC) color system.

 They also utilize different RF (radio frequency) channels — 8 MHz in Europe and 6 MHz in the US.
 The difference in RF channels leads to subsequent differences in channel bandwidth, with the 8 MHz in EuroDOCSIS allowing the downstream channel to be assigned with more bandwidth.

-DOCSIS is a technological innovation that allows users to connect to the internet with TV cables.
-It makes accessing the internet a lot simpler for households, and it’s not as expensive as fiber-optics.
-The bandwidth in DOCSIS is shared among all the internet users.
+DOCSIS is a technological innovation that allows users to connect to the Internet with coaxial cables.
+It makes accessing the Internet a lot simpler for households since most homes already have coaxial connections.
+Plus, it’s not as expensive as fiber-optics and supports high bandwidth and throughput.

 All in all, DOCSIS is an excellent method of accessing the Internet that is here to stay, even as FIber Internet grows.
 If you’d looking to upgrade your modem, read our guide on the best DOCSIS 3.1 modems.